 - Slow Cooker Method: Place ratio of 1.5 cups of steel cut oats to four cups of water in a slow cooker.
 Turn on low for 7-8 hours.

-Step Two: If you’d like to mix in any toppings (like fruit, raisins, cinnamon, etc.) add them in before portioning it into cups.
+👉Step 2: If you’d like to mix in any toppings (like fruit, raisins, cinnamon, etc.) add them in before portioning it into cups.
 Add the oatmeal into muffin tins and freeze for at least three hours, or until it is solid.

-I don’t grease the muffin tins, because I don’t want the extra “stuff” on the oatmeal cups, but I’m sure it would make popping them out easier.
+📌Note: I don’t grease the muffin tins, because I don’t want the extra “stuff” on the oatmeal cups, but I’m sure it would make popping them out easier.
 Definitely use a silicone muffin pan if you have one.

-If you’re having trouble getting them out, carefully run the bottom of the muffin tin under cold water, being sure to not wet the oatmeal cups (cover the front with a dish cloth), then use a spoon or butter knife to pop them out.
+If you’re having trouble getting them out, carefully run the bottom of the muffin tin under cold water, being sure not to wet the oatmeal cups (cover the front with a dishcloth), then use a spoon or butter knife to pop them out.

 If you want rounded tops, just add extra oats to the top and use a spoon to make a dome shape.
 I honestly just did that for the pictures.
 They look pretty while frozen, but it’s just going to look like a regular bowl of oatmeal in the end. 🙂